 Conducting a broad review of Supreme Court precedent, the Sixth Circuit held that the absence of counsel during this communication, which the Court categorized as administrative in nature, was subject to a harmless error analysis.
 Id. at 530-531.
-The Court held, opportunity to respond, the uncertainty of prejudice alone makes his conviction unreliable.
-Michigan responds that although the communication was improper, it held no significant consequences for Hereford's case because no rights could be asserted or lost.
+The Court held,

+On appeal, Hereford suggests that because the judge discussed Smith's state of mind with the prosecutor without giving defense counsel an opportunity to respond, the uncertainty of prejudice alone makes his conviction unreliable.
+Michigan responds that although communication was improper, it held no significant consequences for Hereford's case because no rights could be asserted or lost.
 Our review of the trial transcript reveals a de minimis communication that was administrative in nature, in which the prosecutor informed the court that, although Smith indicated he wanted to testify, Smith's mother did not think he understood the court's questions, and Smith might benefit from speaking with his mother.
 Because of the conference's limited purpose (to request time for the witness to speak with his mother) and duration (seconds, not minutes), we find that the state court could reasonably conclude that "significant consequences," id. at 312, would not likely turn on counsel's absence from this sort of brief, administrative discussion.
 In other words, the state court could reasonably conclude that a brief, administrative conference is not of a character to hold "significant consequences for the accused," Bell, 535 US at 695-96, 122 S Ct 1843; where "[a]vailable defenses may be irretrievably lost, if not then and there asserted," Hamilton, 368 US at 54, 82 S Ct 157; or where "rights are preserved or lost," White, 373 US at 60, 83 S Ct 1050.
 Although courts disfavor ex parte contact between judges and prosecutors, see Carroll v Princess Anne, 393 US 175, 183, 89 S Ct 347, 21 L Ed 2d 325 (1968); United States v Carmichael, 232 F3d 510, 517 (6th Cir 2000), given the impertinence of this type of brief, administrative bench conference, it fails to qualify as Cronic error.
 [Id. at 530; footnote omitted].